George Taylor Fulford: Professionalism

 Fulford was a philanthropist, giving considerable donations to institutions such as the Brockville Rowing Club, the Wall Street Methodist Church, the Brockville General Hospital, and the YMCA; in his will, he left a large sum of money to establish a home for indigent women.
+Fulford also donated an impressive silver cup trophy to the Canadian Canoe Association (now Canoe Kayak Canada)The Senetor Fulford War Canoe Challenge.
+Originally awarded in 1902 for the winner of a canoe tug-of-war, and beginning in 1903, awarded to the winner of the Mile War Canoe Race.
+The trophy was last awarded in 1979, in Welland Ontario, to Cheema Aquatic Club, Waverley Nova Scotia, coached by Frank Garner.

 Business

 In January 1887, Fulford registered G. T. Fulford & Co. in the Leeds County Registrar, as a vendor and manufacturer of patent medicines.
 In 1890, a local McGill-trained physician, Dr. William Jackson, sold him the rights to Pink Pills for Pale People for $53.01.
 This patent medicine would make him a millionaire.

 Dr. Williams' Pink Pills for Pale People were marketed in 87 countries worldwide, including Canada, Britain, France, Belgium, South Africa, Singapore, Australia and China.
 Fulford was an innovative advertiser.
 He relied heavily on testimonials, submitted by customers, of miraculous recoveries.
 He would have these printed in newspapers in a way that it was difficult to differentiate news articles from the advertisements, so readers would see headlines proclaiming these miraculous recoveries, and read on to learn that they were saved by Pink Pills.
 By 1900, he was spending £200,000 yearly in Britain alone on advertising.

 Dr William’s Pink Pills for Pale People were sold in Canada for fifty cents per box, or $2.50 for six boxes.
 Essentially, they were an iron supplement, containing mostly sugar, starch and an iron sulphate.
 Due to the prevalence of anaemia at this time, the iron-based pills worked as a blood booster for many, thus perpetuating the pill's reputation as a cure-all.

 After Fulford’s death, G. T. Fulford & Co. was managed by different associates, and went into receivership in 1989.